Dozens gather to bring attention to Springfield man's death

 On Tuesday, several dozen people gathered outside Springfield City Hall before marching to the Clark County Common Pleas Courthouse to raise awareness of Scott's death.

-They say that they have not received clear answers surrounding Scott's death and believe that officers could be doing more in terms of the investigation.
+They say that they have not received clear answers surrounding Scott's death and believe that officers could be doing more in terms of an investigation.

 They also hope to call attention to other cases in the city they believe remain unsolved.